-Logbooks are an integral part of the rpl (recognition of prior learning) and FGASA qualification system.
+Logbooks are an integral part of the RPL (recognition of prior learning) and the FGASA qualification system.

 The guiding logbook (green)

 If you are new in the field, you can start entering any relevant guiding experience in the logbook, and with the relevant experience logged, you may then apply to be assessed for higher level evaluations.

 If you have already been guiding for some time, you may backdate the logbook.
 Fill in your previous guiding experience - whether or not you have been FGASA registered - in as much detail as possible, and have it verified and signed by your previous employers where you can.
 Reference letters can also be sent with the logbook.

 At present any superior can sign off your guiding experience in the logbook, but if that person has passed FGASA evaluations him/herself, so much the better.